 Creating Dynamic Media URLs with the getMediaURL.php File

 fmMMS supports a number of different methods for including a Media file when sending an MMS message to your selected MMS Gateway.
 The Get Media Record URL method lets you generate a publicly accessible URL for a media file stored in a FileMaker container field, without having to first export and upload that to a web server.
 This methods involves using the supplied getMediaURL.php file (versions for both the FileMaker Data API and the FileMaker PHP API are included) to generate a dynamic URL on the fly that the Gateway can use to download a media file from the container field in the Media table record.
-This requires the fmMMS file to be hosted on FileMaker Server or FileMaker Cloud for AWS.
+This requires the fmMMS file to be hosted on FileMaker Server.

 The getMediaURL.php generates a URL that the Gateways can use to download the media file stored in the FileMaker container field in the Media table when sending a message.
 The URL that it generates uses the UUID value from the _kp_MediaID field in the Media table to create a URL that looks like the following:

 Get Media Record URL Setup

 To use the Get Media Record URL method and the supplied getMediaURL.php file you will first need to upload the getMediaURL.php file to a web server or your FileMaker Server to generate a URL that is publicly accessible.
 Follow the instructions for setting up Webhooks which explains where to store the php file and the requirements for the PHP API or the Data API.

 You will need to replace the value for the $hostname variable in getMediaURL.php file with the IP address or DNS name of your FileMaker Server before you upload it.

 Once you have the publicly accessible URL for the getMediaURL.php file you can enter this into your fmMMS account settings as follows: